jobial-io/scase/README.md

 * Straightforward integration with Cloudformation and Terraform
 * Extendable support for serialization and network protocols, with built-in support for Spray Json, Circe, Java serialization
-* Well integrated with the Future, Cats Effect and other common Scala libraries and standard APIs
+* Integrated with the Future, Cats Effect, Monix and other common Scala libraries and standard APIs
-* Lightweight, modular, extendable design that provides a simple layer between runtime and application code - no " framework"
+* Lightweight, modular, extendable design that provides a simple layer between runtime and application code - not a " framework"
 * Additional Java-friendly client API to allow easy interop with Java and other JVM languages
 * Test support